matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 **Check 3a — protocol version on destination chain**

-- destination chain STM is on the OLDER version than the payload
+- destination chain CTM is on the OLDER version than the payload
-    - resolution: fail the transfer - seems that STMs were not upgraded.
+    - resolution: fail the transfer - seems that CTMs were not upgraded.
-- destination chain STM is on the NEWER version that then payload
+- destination chain CTM is on the NEWER version that then payload
     - For simplicity - we could fail the transfer here too.

 **Check 4a — protocol version on the source chain in case of transfer failure**

-- source IHyperchain is on the ‘older’ protocol version than the payload
+- source IZKChain is on the ‘older’ protocol version than the payload
-    - in theory - impossible, as this means that the IHyperchain protocol version was ‘reverted’.
+    - in theory - impossible, as this means that the IZKChain protocol version was ‘reverted’.
-- source IHyperchain is on the ‘newer’ protocol version than the payload
+- source IZKChain is on the ‘newer’ protocol version than the payload
-    - This is the **main** worst case scenario - as this means that the IHyperchain was updated (via ‘inactive’ update) while the protocol transfer was ongoing.
+    - This is the **main** worst case scenario - as this means that the IZKChain was updated (via ‘inactive’ update) while the protocol transfer was ongoing.
     - This is the ‘Stuck state’ case described in the paragraph above.